3. Installation

 3.2.
 MPPT grounding, detection of PV array insulation faults & Earth fault alarm notification

 If an audible alarm and/or email notification of this fault is required, then you must also connect a GX device (such as the Cerbo GX).
-Email notifications require an internet connection to the GX device and a VRM account to be configured.
+Email notifications require an internet connection to the GX device and a properly configured VRM account.

 The positive and negative conductors of the PV array must be isolated from ground.

-Ground the frame of the PV array to local requirements.
-The ground lug on the chassis should be connected to the common earth.
+Ground the frame of the PV array according to local regulations.
+Use the ground lug on the chassis to connect the unit to the common earth.

-When a PV resistance isolation fault is indicated, do not touch any metal parts and immediately contact a suitably qualified technician to inspect the system for faults.
+When a PV resistance isolation fault is indicated, do not touch any metal parts.
+Contact a qualified technician immediately to inspect the system for faults.

-The battery terminals are galvanically isolated from the PV array.
-This ensures that PV array voltages cannot leak to the battery side of the system in a fault condition.
+The battery terminals are galvanically isolated from the PV array, ensuring that PV array voltages cannot transfer to the battery side of the system in the event of a fault.

 3.3.
 Battery and battery lead requirements